 - Improving responsibility in children

 - Principles of Taekwondo

 - Integrity – It plays a key role in your life.
 It allows you to accomplish your goals.
 It is an absolute necessity for just to get your black belt you must constantly keep the mind and body focused.
-It requires that you continue to employ your integrity in order to reach your goals.
+Martial Arts require that you continue to employ integrity in order to receive respect from others.

 - Self-Control – Particularly important when you consider the type of material that you learn in Taekwondo, you posses a certain amount of power and potentially dangerous knowledge when you become a seasoned martial artist.
 However, to be considered a true master of the sport you must be able to combine your skills with self control.
 It is necessary to Taekwondo as it is in many life situations.
 You must use many skills blended together to carry out the primary purpose.